ropensci/roweb3/content/blog/2021-11-16-how-to-cite-r-and-r-packages/index.md

 It's extremely important to cite both R and R packages for several reasons:

-1) **Reproducible Science**
-If it isn't clear how you did a thing or how/where you got your data, your work isn't reproducible.
-Software (like R), R packages, and their versions are important information to include in a manuscript.
-It not only helps other scientists understand and reproduce your work, but helps share important and useful tools.
-Including versions is also really important as a way of recording the context of your manuscript when software changes.

-2) **Developer Credit**
+1) **Developer Credit**
 Many developers of R packages for science are themselves scientists.
 They may be developing packages in their own time, or are trying to fit it into a busy schedule.
 Without citations, most scientists don't get credit for their work.
 This makes it hard to prioritize work on open software projects.
-If we want to ensure that high-quality open software continues, it's important that the developers get credit for their work.
+If we want to ensure that high-quality open software continues, it's important that the developers get credit for their work[^1].

-3) **Gratitude**
+2) **Gratitude**
 Citing developer's work is also a way of showing gratitude and thanks for (often) unpaid hard work.
 I know that every citation I get for my [weathercan](https://docs.ropensci.org/weathercan) package warms my heart 😻 (and helps my CV)!
 R packages have made my life so much easier, and it makes me happy to know that at least I can publicly acknowledge the hard work of the developers by citing them in my manuscripts.
+3) **Repeatable Science**
+If it isn't clear how you did a thing or how/where you got your data, your work isn't repeatable.
+Software (like R), R packages, and their versions are important information to include in a manuscript.
+It not only helps other scientists understand and repeat your work, but helps share important and useful tools.
+Including versions is also really important as a way of recording the context of your manuscript when software changes.

 ## Which packages should I cite?